Massive chunk of Wyoming's Teton Pass crumbles; unclear how quickly the road can be rebuilt

 “We are closely monitoring this ongoing situation, and Wyoming Department of Transportation personnel are working diligently to develop a long-term solution to rebuild this critical roadway,” Gordon said in a statement.
 “I recognize the significant impacts this closure has to Teton County residents, regional commuters and the local economy.”

-Harsha said there is an alternate route into Jackson that adds an extra roughly 60 miles (97 kilometers), which is “quite a bit to any commute,” she said.
+Harsha said an alternate route to Jackson for those in the Victor, Idaho, area is more than 60 miles (97 kilometers) “out of the way” and adds “quite a bit to any commute."